-Quite often I start a beginner Freediving course by asking my students whether they think freediving is a dangerous activity or not.
-Some say yes, it is dangerous, some say not, it is absolutely safe.
+Quite often, I start a beginner Freediving course by asking my students whether they think freediving is a dangerous activity or not.
+Some say yes, some say no, it is absolutely safe.

 The truth is somewhere in the middle.

 If you follow safety rules, Freediving is safe and enjoyable water-based activity.
-But if you break these rules, then Freediving becomes a Russian roulette, without guarantee of a happy end.
+But if you break these rules, then Freediving becomes a Russian roulette without guaranteeing of a happy end.

 And one of such rules is – don’t do hyperventilation before a breath hold!